 Cwmcarn Forest, near Newport

-The fastest way for southern based riders to get their fix of single track fun and downhill action, Cwmcarn Forest is less than half an hour from the Severn Bridges and 10min from the M4.
-Both red graded trails will keep you firmly focused on your riding, but stop for a breather and views to towards the Bristol Channel.
+The fastest way for southern based riders to get their fix of single track fun and downhill action, Cwmcarn Forest is less than 30min from the Severn Bridges and 10min from the M4.
+Both red graded trails will keep your clients firmly focused on their riding and whilst stopping for a breather will see views towards the Bristol Channel.

 Oneplanet Adventure, Coed Llandegla, near Wrexham

-With more than 40km's of carefully graded way marked trails with a range of trails to suit all abilities, Oneplanet Adventure suits the complete beginner, a seasoned pro for their next adrenalin fix or a family outing.
+With more than 25 miles (40 km) of carefully graded way-marked trails with a range of trails to suit all abilities, Oneplanet Adventure suits the complete beginner, a seasoned pro for their next adrenalin fix or a family outing.
 The park has an experienced staff shop, and a café.

 Revolution Bike Park, near Llangynog

-The park is Uplift only by 10-seater landrovers and custom trailers.
-There’s a 300m vertical drive to the summit followed by miles of trails ranging from smooth freeride to extreme natural downhill.
+The park is Uplift only by 10 seater landrovers and custom trailers.
+There’s a 300 metre (984 ft) vertical drive to the summit followed by miles of trails ranging from smooth freeride to extreme natural downhill.
 Highlights of Revolution Bike Park include ‘top to bottom Red Freeride trail’ offering three minutes of flow riding with every type of jump imaginable and the world famous 50/01 Pro Freeride, one of the biggest jump lines in Europe.

 The variety of trails means that mountain bikers of all levels can have a fun days riding.
 Average runs per day is about 13-15 with the record being 26.